 which seems promising – not exactly a cheap switch but slightly less financial damage than the Wonderglow and Backlight?

-That cheeky eye cream is still being used after heavy nights out rather than regularly, but I’m thinking I need to switch this in a bit more – and I’d be happy to invest in the full-sized version of this Balance Me Wonder Eye Cream
+I’m thinking I need to switch eye cream in a bit more now I’m approaching my proper mid 30s, and I’d be happy to invest in the full-sized version of this Balance Me Wonder Eye Cream

 .
 As for body lotion, I always apply tons of moisturiser on my legs and arms as I’m still a bit eczema prone after suffering badly as a kid.
 I love & Other Stories body souffles and have been working my way through all the flavours – current summer favourites are Fleur de Mimosa